Dr Nans Addor

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

 I am a computational hydrologist using large samples (hundreds to thousands) of catchments and modular modelling frameworks to gain new insights into hydrological processes and climate change impacts.
 I produced the CAMELS attributes data set, I am further developing the suite of hydrological models FUSE and I am the Chair of the Panta Rhei working group on large-sample hydrology.

-I am currently an Associate Researcher at the University Exeter.
+I am a Research Fellow at the University Exeter and, since March 2021, a Hydrologist in the National Flood Hydrology team of the Environment Agency.
 I was previously at the University of East Anglia in Norwich, UK and at the National Center for Atmospheric Research in Boulder, USA.
 I hold a PhD from the University of Zurich and a Master's from ETH Zurich in Switzerland.